BLE-LTER/ble-handbook/handbook.md

 ### Exporting EML
 Once metadata in metabase is complete, it's time to start data processing and exporting EML.
 One does this in R.

 - Open up the RProject associated with the dataset and open up script `dataset(datasetID).R`.
 This script would have been generated from template for you if `bleutils::init_datapkg()` was called to initialize the package.
-The RRroject has to be created manually; I haven't found a way around that.
+The RProject has to be created manually; I haven't found a way around that.
 - The script should be set up with most of the script lines you need, with dataset IDs subbed into function call arguments.

 In short, there are these function calls to execute each time you generate a new EML: